 - a) Chair Substitute.
-Assume the duties of the Chair in his/her absence, as requested by the Chair, including representing the Board and the Corporation at official functions and to the public at large. - b) Board Conduct.
+Assume the duties of the Chair in their absence, as requested by the Chair, including representing the Board and the Corporation at official functions and to the public at large. - b) Board Conduct.
 Maintain a high standard for Board conduct and uphold Policies and By-Laws regarding Board member conduct. - c) Mentorship.
-Serve as a mentor to other Board members. - d) Succession Planning for Board Chair.
+Serve as a mentor to other Board members; encourages and supports all Board members in participating fully to the work of the Board; and ensures they are comfortable and confident being their "authentic selves". - d) Succession Planning for Board Chair.
 To ensure succession planning for leadership within the Board of Directors, under normal circumstances the Vice-Chair is expected to be subsequently elected by the Board of Directors as Chair.
 Consequently, the skills, attributes and experience are similar for the positions of Vice-Chair and Chair.